The air felt hot and dry against my face, but the breeze felt cool and fresh. I listened to the steam of air released and watched what unfolded below.

 In that twilight space years ago, between life and death, I was in a tunnel on a dirt road.
 Along the road, there were brightly dressed African women, wearing reds and orange.
 The women were singing, chanting and jumping.
 It wasn’t happy singing.
 It was something else.
 Maybe they were telling me it wasn’t time for me to die.
 The image has stayed with me.
 I am here because of them.”

 What is your soul aching to do?
-If you’d like to learn more about overcoming your fears and honoring who you really are, consider joining SAS Cofounder Liza Caldwell this April 2018 when she returns to Africa to lead a small group of women to Cape Town, Johannesburg, and the Bush.
+If you’d like to learn more about overcoming your fears and honoring who you really are, consider joining SAS Cofounder Liza Caldwell in 2019 when she returns to Africa to lead a small group of women to Cape Town, Johannesburg, and the Bush.
 The Asambe Tour (Zulu for “Let’s go!”) will be dedicated to self discovery and adventure and will include such highlights as Soweto, Robben Island, Table Mountain, and safari.
 Particularly special will be the unique opportunity to live and be with South African women and leaders as they share historical insights and the local ways to nature treks, cultural fourrees, wine tastings, braais (barbecques), and yoga in the wild.
 If you’d like to be considered for the group, please read more here.